kazitanvirahsan/dynamic-twitter-feed/README.md

     define('ACCESS_TOKEN', 'xxxx');
     define('ACCESS_SECRET', 'xxxx');

-    Create a twitter account and create a single user application using oAuth from https://apps.twitter.com/ to generate consumer key , consumer secret , access token and access secret.
+    Create a twitter account if you don't have one in 'single user mode' from https://apps.twitter.com/ to generate consumer key , consumer secret , access token and access secret for oAuth to REst API.

-    It will also give us Callback URL http://127.0.0.1/twitter/index.php which enable us to access twitter rest api from local server.

-    *** You must need a directory on web-root called twitter according to callback url setting.
-In summary,the call back url must align your local web directory.

-    From your web browser http://localhost/twitter/ and if everything is okey you should see similar to following:
+    *****The Callback URL (http://127.0.0.1/twitter/index.php) needs to be mapped with the localhost application directory during testing.

+    See the image directory to get the output after running.

 4. Composer Configuration:
-    Twitter recommends any oAuth connection (https://dev.twitter.com/oauth/overview/single-user) to get tweets. in order to have secure connection this application has the following composer configuration up and running. so we don't need to do anything.
+    Our composer.json includes abraham/twitteroauth(ref->https://dev.twitter.com/oauth/overview/single-user) and psr-4 for namespace resolution.
     {

     "require":